Chobe National Park

 There is nowhere quite like the Okavango Delta on this planet.
 Botswana is blessed with this ecological paradise, courtesy of tectonic plate shifts that swell the Kwando River and flood the plains, thus providing the perfect sanctuary for animals to thrive.
 The abundance of animals is astonishing to witness, as the flooded plains are the perfect location to drink and graze in almost incomprehensible numbers (from May to October).
 In turn, this creates a spectacle that is not replicated anywhere else in the world.
-Species that may be seen during this time include the elephant, buffalo, giraffe, zebra, hippo, rhino, lion, leopard, cheetah, impala, African Wild Dog and wildebeest.
+Species that may be seen during this time include the elephant, buffalo, giraffe, zebra, hippo, rhino, lion, leopard, cheetah, impala, African wild dog and wildebeest.
+Explore the waterways of the delta in a traditional dugout canoe.
+Known locally as mokoros, this is an excellent way to see wildlife as polers gently guide the vessel through the reeds and channels.
+Get closer to the bird life, listen out for the snorts of hippos and watch the splashes of the red lechwe as they run through the lagoons.

 Linyanti Wildlife Reserve

 Located further north of the Delta, this area is a wonderfully isolated location boasting stunning scenery and prolific numbers of animals and birds, including herds of elephants that reach enormous densities in the dry winter months.
 Additionally, you'll find species of zebra, antelope, buffalo, wildebeest, hyaena, lion, leopard and cheetah, along with wild dogs, no doubt attracted by the marshes, waterways, riverine forests and grassland.
-At Kings Pool Camp you can enjoy spectacular sunsets and elephant-watching on a cruise aboard the camp's double-decker barge, Queen Sylvia.
+At Kings Pool Camp you can enjoy spectacular sunsets and elephant-watching on a cruise aboard the camp's double-decker barge, Queen Silvia.